 In theory, anyone can gift you a deposit.
 In reality, however, most mortgage lenders prefer if the person giving you the money is a relative, such as a parent, sibling, or grandparent.

 Some lenders have even stricter requirements, stating it must be a parent that gives you the money.

-If you’re not sure whether your relative or friend can gift you a deposit, speak to your mortgage adviser in Hull to check whether certain lenders would accept your circumstances.
+If you’re not sure whether your relative or friend can gift you a deposit, speak to a local mortgage adviser in Willerby to check whether certain lenders would accept your circumstances.

 What are the rules of using a gifted deposit as a first time buyer?

 The main thing when you’re using a gifted deposit is that you must prove the money is a gift, without expectation of repayment.